-For the 2020-2021 season, Maggie Reneé will sing the title role of King Egeo in Handel's Teseo and cover Foreign Singer in Argento's Postcard from Morocco with Juilliard Graduate Opera, premiere new music at the FOCUS Festival at Lincoln Center, perform at the New York Festival of Song (NYFOS), perform in Liederabend at Paul Hall, and be in Juilliard residency with Denyce Graves.
-This summer Maggie Reneé will be an Apprentice Singer @ The Santa Fe Opera where she will cover Olga in Eugene Onegin and Due Donna in Mozart's Le Nozze Di Figaro and will sing chorus in The Lord of Cries - a brand new opera Premiering at Santa Fe Opera this summer.
+For the 2020-2021 season, Maggie Reneé sang King Egeo in Handel's Teseo, performed at the New York Festival of Song (NYFOS), performed in Liederabend at Paul Hall, and was in Juilliard residency with Denyce Graves.
+During the summer Maggie Reneé was an Apprentice Singer @ The Santa Fe Opera where she covered Olga in Eugene Onegin and Due Donna in Mozart's Le Nozze Di Figaro and sang a Lost Woman in The Lord of Cries - a brand new opera Premiering at Santa Fe Opera this summer.